What is 'Medicare for All' and how would it work?

 For those who do have insurance through their job or through an individual plan, deductibles are rising faster than wages and customers can face surprise hospital bills from out-of-network doctors and specialists.

-By ending the use of employer-sponsored insurance as a primary source of coverage, Medicare for All would also free Americans to move between jobs without losing their existing plan and health care network.
+By ending the use of employer-sponsored insurance as a primary source of coverage, Medicare for All would also free Americans to change jobs without losing their existing plan and health care network.

 Americans spend far more on health care per person than other developed nations and supporters of a single-payer plan argue it could hold down costs by negotiating or requiring lower payments to doctors, hospitals and drug companies, while eliminating overhead associated with private insurance.